 If you keep these on hand, then you can make them any time of year.
 But for me, I love making these for the Christmas holidays.

-In another bowl, mix together an egg white, vanilla extract, and water.
-Mix that together and then, in a large bowl, combine pecans with egg white and water.
+In another bowl, mix an egg white, and water.
+Mix that and then, in a large bowl, combine pecans with egg white and water.

 Then toss in the cinnamon-sugar mixture and coat all the pecans well.